stubbsbr/endurien-privacy/support.md

 **The Daily over Decades challenge was created by [Garage Gym Athlete](https://www.garagegymathlete.com/daily-over-decades).**

-Cadence: DoD Tracker is an independent mobile app designed to help you track your progress through the DoD challenge.
+Endurien: DoD Tracker is an independent mobile app designed to help you track your progress through the DoD challenge.
 We are not affiliated with Garage Gym Athlete, but we want to give proper credit to the creators of this excellent fitness challenge.

 For more information about Garage Gym Athlete and their training programs, visit [garagegymathlete.com](https://www.garagegymathlete.com/daily-over-decades).

 ---

-_Last Updated: December 28, 2025_
+_Last Updated: February 12, 2026_